 Semi-pearled farro has part of the bran removed and pearled farro has all of the bran removed, so neither one is considered a whole grain.
 Pearled and semi-pearled farro cook faster than whole grain farro.
 The texture is slightly softer than whole grain farro.

-Water Ratio
+Farro to Water Ratio

 Don't let cooked farro sit in the extra water when it's done cooking, or it will continue to soften in the hot water and get mushy.